wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 ## Use PromQL in Charts and Alerts

-This example shows how to use PromQL.
+This example shows how to use PromQL, when PromQL is enabled and the default query language is set to be WQL.

+If your preferred language is PromQL, and you have selected PromQL as the default language, you won't see the translation to Wavefront query language and the button for converting to Wavefront query language is not available.

 <table style="width: 100%;">
 <tbody>